UKPLab/CARE/docs/source/for_researchers/editor_usage.rst

 Dashboard-level settings determine what users can do with documents.
 These include:

-- ``editor.document.showButtonCreate`` – Show a “Create Document” button in the dashboard
+- ``editor.document.showButtonCreate`` – Toggles “Create Document” button in the dashboard
-- ``editor.document.showButtonHTMLDownload`` – Enable HTML export/download
+- ``editor.document.showButtonHTMLDownload`` – Toggles download button of HTML documents in the dashboard
-- ``editor.document.showButtonDeltaDownload`` – Enable download of raw delta changes
+- ``editor.document.showButtonDeltaDownload`` – Toggles download button of raw delta changes

 .. tip::